dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 Random Forest is an ensemble learning method that constructs multiple decision trees and merges their results to improve accuracy and control overfitting.

 ### Implementation:
 The dataset was split into training and test sets with an 80/20 ratio.
-I trained the model with 50 estimators and set min_samples_split to 100 for deeper trees.
+I trained the model with 50 estimators which is the number of trees and set min_samples_split to 100 for deeper tree and fewer split to find a balance between computational performance and accuracy of the model.

 ### Advantages:
 1. Higher accuracy and robustness